- Search The Registry

 Billy Higgins was born on this date in 193 in Los Angeles.
 He was a Black jazz drummer.

-In the following decades, the short list of Higgins' discography would include material with Steve Lacy, Lee Morgan, Donald Byrd, Jackie McLean, Joe Henderson, Mal Waldron, and David Murray, as well as leading the Brass Company with Bill Lee and Bill Hardman.
+In the following decades, the shortlist of Higgins' discography would include material with Steve Lacy, Lee Morgan, Donald Byrd, Jackie McLean, Joe Henderson, Mal Waldron, and David Murray, as well as leading the Brass Company with Bill Lee and Bill Hardman.
 He also worked as a member of the Timeless All-Stars.
-A lifetime Los Angeles resident, Higgins was mentor to the young musicians who formed the B Sharp Quartet and Black Note.
-Higgins had a cameo in the movie "'Round Midnight."
+Higgins, a lifetime Los Angeles resident, mentored the young musicians who formed the B Sharp Quartet and Black Note.
+He also had a cameo in the movie "'Round Midnight."